jwjacobson/llm_service_api/README.md

 To remove a provider, just follow these instructions in reverse!
 Delete the provider, any references in settings.py, and the .env entry.

 ## The inhouse LLM
 You can assume that the OpenAI and Gemini servers are up and running, but the inhouse LLM may not be.
-Check with the team before using it!
+Check with the team before trying to use it!

 ## License
 [GNU General Public License v3](https://choosealicense.com/licenses/gpl-3.0/)